Wednesday, March 20, 2024

 1. Constrictive pericarditis.

 Certain infective pericarditis ends in thickening the pericardium and sometimes develop calcification.
-The symptoms produced in this condition is not that dramatic but never the less serious enough to threaten life of a patient if prompt treatment is nor forthcoming.
+The symptoms produced in this condition are not that dramatic but nevertheless serious enough to threaten life of a patient if prompt treatment is nor forthcoming.

 1. Myocarditis and dilated cardiomyopathy.

-Virus commonly produce myocarditis are Adenovirus, Parvovirus B19, Human Herpes virus 6, Epstein -Barr virus, Human Cytomegalovirus and Enterovirus.
+Virus commonly produces myocarditis are Adenovirus, Parvovirus B19, Human Herpes virus 6, Epstein -Barr virus, Human Cytomegalovirus and Enterovirus.
 Initial inflammatory cell infiltration of the myocardium is followed by fibrosis.
-The ventricular muscles become weak and unable to meet body's demand and heart fails.
-In this condition dilated cardiomyopathy and atrial fibrillation and ventricular fibrillation may end life earlier than heart failure.
+The ventricular muscles become weak and unable to meet body's demand and the heart fails.
+In this condition, dilated cardiomyopathy and atrial fibrillation and ventricular fibrillation may end life earlier than heart failure.

 1. Subacute bacterial endocarditis.